Computer Science & Engineering Department

 • Spring Break Code-a-thon for Missions

 The students formed two teams that spent the week writing code and developing web applications for missions organizations around the world.
-This was the last of four spring break code-at-athons that Lightsys hosted in March for various universities, and Taylor was joined by two teams from the Pacific Northwest.
+This was the last of four spring break code-a-thons that LightSys hosted in March for various universities, and Taylor was joined by two teams from the Pacific Northwest.

 After a week of hard work, the students presented their projects and handed over the code to the project owner.
 Students shared that the opportunity was challenging, but enriching, and said they were eager to participate again next year.